nmohnblatt/cd_client/README.md

-# Contact Matching - Client Application
+# Privacy-Preserving Contact Discovery - Client Application
-UCL COMP0064 - Privacy-preserving Contact Discovery (cd), Client Application
+UCL COMP0064 - An application to be run by client using our privacy-preserving Contact Doscovery (cd) service.

+This application interacts with the matching server-side application "cd_server"